npx claudepluginhub mongodb/agent-skills --plugin mongodbThis skill uses the workspace's default tool permissions.

 Read-Only: Data reads only, no modifications

-Proceed to Step 5 (Update Shell Profile).
+Proceed to Step 5 (Configure Credentials).

-Help the user add the environment variables to their shell profile.
 Do not ask for or handle credentials — provide exact instructions so the user can add them directly.

 For Connection String (Option A):